Russian space industry in the 2010s

 In a paradox inherited from USSR, it is sometimes more dangerous for Russian space officials to declare the spacecraft not fit for launch than to let it fail in space.
 Admitting problems before launch could be a career suicide, while problems in orbit, if they do happen, could be always blamed on external factors, such as meteoroids, space junk, secret US experiments, or on scapegoats at the bottom of the industrial food chain, such as computer programmers, welders or propellant-loading technicians.

 In the meantime, according to sources within the industry, the latest round of purges at Roskosmos was expected to start as soon as November 28, 2011.
 Although no reshuffle followed at the time, launch failures did.
 On Aug.
 6, 2012, another mishap of the Briz upper stage on the Proton rocket, left Telkom-3 and Ekspress-MD2 satellites in a wrong orbit.
 A week later (on August 15), official Russian media reported that Vladimir Nesterov, the head of GKNPTs Khrunichev, which builds Proton and Briz vehicles, had resigned his post.
 (He stayed as Chief Designer of the Angara project until the end of 2014).

-During 2012, the agency leadership promised to increase lagging salaries in the field 1.3 times from 30,000 to 40,000 rubles and improve quality of training at colleagues supplying workforce for space industry.
+During 2012, the agency leadership promised to increase lagging salaries in the space industry 1.3 times from 30,000 to 40,000 rubles and improve quality of training at colleagues supplying workforce for space industry.